 Chihuahuas can behave pretty well around small pets as long as they get socialization training early in their lives.
 Cats get along great with Chihuahuas and are the perfect pet to have alongside them.

 Chocolate Chihuahuas need socialization to get along with bigger pets.
-They don’t care that they’re smaller than every other dog, and they wouldn’t hesitate to pick a fight with an animal several times their size.
+They don’t care that they’re smaller than every other dog, and they aren’t afraid to get physical with an animal several times their size.

 Chocolate Chihuahua training